-No other modern fitness class can compare in this regard (Pilates likely comes the closest, with a mindful approach to breath and holistically-balanced movement, but certainly without thousands of years of wisdom behind it).
+No other modern fitness class can compare in this regard (Pilates likely comes the closest, with a mindful approach to breath and holistically balanced movement, but certainly without thousands of years of wisdom behind it).
 How could the style of teaching be the same, and still remain true to all that yoga is?
-This is not to put down non-yoga modern fitness instructors, forms or classes.
-As stated above , they’re wonderful things in many people’s lives.
+This is not to put down non-yoga modern fitness instructors, forms, or classes.
+As stated above, they’re wonderful things in many people’s lives.
 Yoga doesn’t resonate with everyone, and that’s okay.
-I would much, much rather have those people in a Zumba class or lifting weights than not connecting with their bodies’ potentials at all.
-Sedentary lifestyles are a main driver of the public health crises of obesity, mental health issues, chronic inflammation-based illnesses, and more.
+I would much, much rather have those people in a Zumba class or lifting weights than not connecting with their bodies’ potential at all.
+Sedentary lifestyles are the main driver of the public health crises of obesity, mental health issues, chronic inflammation-based illnesses, and more.

 Yoga is Different

 Yet yoga is more than just healthy movement, and we shouldn’t teach it like it is solely that.
 Here are four ways to incorporate yogic practices and wisdom, while still giving students the “workout” they might have come for.
 After some time, they may come for more than that.
 At any point, you as a yoga instructor have tools for offering them it all – maybe without them fully realizing what you’ve offered them.